John Ratliff, Frédéric Louis and Cormac O'Daly1

 In October 2015, MOFCOM partially lifted the hold-separate obligation on WD/Viviti and, in November 2015, MOFCOM removed the hold-separate obligation on the Seagate/Samsung transaction, allowing full integration (while still maintaining certain other behavioural commitments).20 In both cases, the remaining conditions were valid until October 2017 and they lapsed then some five or six years after the transactions closed.

-The recent merger between Dow and DuPont is a good example of a transaction requiring clearance in multiple jurisdictions and of regulators requiring differing remedies.22 Both parties were leading agrochemical companies and they had overlapping activities in many markets including crop protection and pesticide markets (including herbicides, insecticides and fungicides) and petrochemical markets.
+The merger between Dow and DuPont is a good example of a transaction requiring clearance in multiple jurisdictions and of regulators requiring differing remedies.22 Both parties were leading agrochemical companies and they had overlapping activities in many markets including crop protection and pesticide markets (including herbicides, insecticides and fungicides) and petrochemical markets.

 In March 2017, the EC cleared the transaction subject to extensive structural remedies.23 Among other things, the EC found that the merger would have reduced competition in some EU Member States on the markets for certain pesticides.
 To address these concerns the parties proposed, among other things, to divest DuPont's pesticide business.
 The divestment was subject to an upfront buyer requirement, so the parties could not close their transaction until the EC approved the buyer.24

 In May 2017, MOFCOM also cleared the transaction but subject to both structural and behavioural remedies.27 MOFCOM's structural remedies largely mirror those entered into in the EC.
-In addition, however, MOFCOM required behavioural commitments apparently to address issues that were specific to China.
+In addition however, MOFCOM required behavioural commitments apparently to address issues that were specific to China.
 These included obligations to supply relevant products to Chinese customers 'at reasonable prices (i.e., not higher than the average price over the past 12 months)' for a period of five years and an obligation not to require distributors to sell certain products on an exclusive basis during the same period.28

-In June 2017, the DOJ announced that it would require divestments of a number of crop protection and petrochemical products before the deal could proceed.29 Unlike the EC, the DOJ did not, however, require any divestments to address a potential reduction in competition in innovation.
+In June 2017, the US Department of Justice (DOJ) announced that it would require divestments of a number of crop protection and petrochemical products before the deal could proceed.29 Unlike the EC, the DOJ did not, however, require any divestments to address a potential reduction in competition in innovation.
 Noting its close cooperation with the EC during its review of the transaction, the DOJ's press release states that '[l]ike the European Commission, the Antitrust Division examined the effect of the merger on development of new crop protection chemicals but, in the context of this investigation, the market conditions in the United States did not provide a basis for a similar conclusion at this time'.30 The DOJ also did not require any behavioural remedies.

 In October 2012, the South African Competition Commission (SACC) recommended clearance, with remedies, of the acquisition of Xstrata's mining business by Glencore's trading and production group, after close scrutiny of the acquisition's implications for coal supply in South Africa.31 The SACC found that there was no substantial lessening of competition.
 However, in the public interest, conditions were imposed regarding proposed job losses, limiting them to 80 employees initially, with a further loss of 100 lower-level employees a year later and a financial contribution towards their retraining.
 Similar conditions have been imposed in many other cases.32